Leasing is a Form of Financing

 Leasing is nothing more than a method of financing the use of a car, truck, SUV, or van over a specified period of time.
 Sounds like renting, but don’t get the two confused because they are very different.
 While you can rent a car for as little as a day, or even a few hours, leasing typically starts at 24 months and doesn’t provide for easy termination or vehicle swapping.

 Leasing is a long-time well-respected form of business financing for motor vehicles, construction equipment, buildings, airplanes, and ships.
 However, consumer leasing for automobiles only became popular in the 1980s as people began to look for more affordable ways to acquire the new cars they wanted.
+Today, leasing accounts for 1 of every 3 new vehicles sold.

 Price is Important in Leasing